tulika-99/sorting-algorithms/README.md

 ## Guidelines

 - Create a  folder with the algorithm name and language used to implement it. ( Eg: Insertion Sort-C++ )
-- Add a .txt file with the problem statement and a solution file which contains the solution of the given problem.
+- Add a .txt file with the Algorithm and a solution file which contains the solution of the given problem.

 ## Steps